 - 1 teaspoon pure vanilla extract

 - 4 tablespoons unsalted butter

 - 2 cups powdered sugar, sifted (Full disclosure: I sifted half and dumped in the rest)

 For the cake

 - Preheat oven to 350°F. Grease and line with parchment paper 2 (9-inch) round cake pans.
-(I used non-stick cooking spray before and after placing a parchment paper circle which I cut out myself after tracing the line of the pan onto the paper.)
+(I used non-stick cooking spray before and after placing a parchment paper circle which I cut out myself after tracing the line of the pan onto the paper.
+Or you can buy them pre-cut.)
 Set aside.

 - Place cake flour, baking powder and salt in a medium bowl.
 Whisk until combined.
 Set aside.

 - In a large bowl, beat butter and sugar with an electric mixer on medium until light and fluffy, about 2 minutes.
 With mixer on low, gradually add eggs (one at a time).
 Turn mixer to medium and beat for 30 seconds or until eggs are completely mixed in.